 The three risk categories are:

-- LOW ~ No public notification required; but all law enforcement agencies likely to encounter the offender must be notified as well as the victim(s) and his/her family.
+- LOW ~ No public notification required, but all law enforcement agencies likely to encounter the offender must be notified as well as the victim(s) and their family.

 Equipped with the descriptions and whereabouts of high-risk sex-offenders, communities are better able to protect their children.